kritzikratzi/ofxMightyUI/readme.md

 - ☀️ possible speed gain when combining textureatlas of fontstash and mui ui elements? (no switching textures -> drawArrays becomes non blocking?) --> better to collect draw commands as long as possible.
 - ⛅️ clean up layouting mess --> getting there. maybe include the new `L.h` i've been using in my own projects
 - ☁️ include dropdown, instanced listview, and some other classes i have lying around here and there
+- ⛅️ added de/serialization mechanism to mui::ParameterPanel (either my IO.h, or some built in xml thingie) --> use the code from osci studio?
+- ☁️ add support for ofParameter / ofParameterGroup to parameterpanel? (is it fast enough?, i want something lock free)
+- ☁️ create a color picker component

 TODO OSX: